Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="apropos"></a> apropos

-If you arent sure of the exact name of a command, but have an idea of what your looking for, you can type
+If you aren't sure of the exact name of a command, but have an idea of what your looking for, you can type

 ```bash
 apropos keyword